The expository essay differs from other types of texts in that it requires expressing your point of view on a...Read More

 Sparkle is on-track when it comes to physical development since she is ‘capable of fine hand and finger movements and may persist with an activity until exhausted,” intellectual development when she tried many ways to find her password as most nine-year-olds have strong desires to complete tasks and master their skills and social-emotional development which were evident when she used complaints to avoid unpleasant tasks (Firchow, 2004, par.
 3-6)

 Comparison and Contrast

-Jewel and Sparkle show the different stages of child development well.
-They are normal in the sense that they exhibit behavior that is common to other children of their ages.
+Jewel and Sparkle show the different stages of child development we l.
+They are normal in that they exhibit behavior common to other children of their ages.

 Both kids still handled frustration with tantrum spells.
-Jewel shouted negatively whenever she wanted to catch the other children’s attention while Sparkle stomped her feet and made pouting faces to show her irritation at having to be disturbed from her online game.
+Jewel shouted negatively whenever she wanted to catch the other children’s attention.
+At the same time, Sparkle stomped her feet and made pouting faces to show her irritation at having to be disturbed by her online game.

-Sparkle, on the other hand, needs to learn how to manage her anger and frustration.
-When she took Jewel by the arm because the little one kept bothering her friends by manipulating the tv, she showed that she still did not know how to use verbal instead of physical control over her sibling.
+On the other hand, Sparkle needs to learn how to manage her anger and frustration.
+When she took Jewel by the arm because the little one kept bothering her friends by manipulating the tv, she showed that she still did not know how to use verbal instead of physical control over her sibling g.
 Her parents need to teach her how to handle such situations.

-Parents and other caregivers should know the developmental stages that children undergo.
-This will not only help them appreciate their kids but also help them in finding ways on how to guide them in doing proper behavior.
+Parents and other caregivers should know the developmental stages that children are under.
+This will not only help them appreciate their kids but also help them find ways to guide them in doing proper behavior.
 Parents who understand their children will have more chances of bringing up good citizens that our society needs today.

 - Oesterreich, L. (February 1995).
-Ages & stages - two-year-olds.
-In L. Oesterreich, B. Holt, & S. Karas, Iowa family child care handbook.
+Ages & stages – two-year-olds.
+In L. Oesterreich, B. Holt, & S. Karas, Iowa family child care handbo k.
 Ames, IA: Iowa State University Extension.